yamgooo/Sri.Xml/README.md

 A .NET library to generate and parse Ecuador SRI electronic invoice XML in the official format accepted by SRI (Factura v1.1.0).
 Use it to produce compliant XML for submission and to map existing SRI XML into strongly typed models.

+In addition to XML serialization/deserialization, this package provides first-class C# domain models that map 1:1 to SRI specification artifacts (e.g., `factura`, `infoTributaria`, `infoFactura`, `detalles`, `impuestos`).
+These models encapsulate SRI-required fields, datatypes, and structural rules so that your application can work in a strongly-typed way against the normative XML schemas while leveraging validation helpers and compliant formatting.

 Note: Digital signature (XAdES) is out of scope of this package.
 For signing, use `Yamgooo.SRI.Sign` alongside this library.

 Also available in Spanish: [README_es.md](README_es.md)